gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-08/index.md

   https://github.com/gruntwork-io/module-server/pull/14:

 * Added a new `attach-eni` script which can be used to attach an ENI to an EC2 Instance.
 * Updated the `mount-ebs-volume` script so it can automatically find an attach an EBS Volume that has the same tag as the EC2 Instance.
-This is handy when you create EBS Volumes and Instances in matching "pairs."
+This is handy when you create EBS Volumes and Instances in matching &quot;pairs.&quot;

 </div>